 MRP generates a demand-driven supply pipeline for long lead time items that prevents lengthy shortages and severe over-stocking.
 Instead of attempting to synchronize future supply with projected demand, stock replenishment planning is used to trigger a pipeline of demand-driven POs, each due to arrive at staggered intervals.

-A Reorder Point is calculated from a monthly usage rate and safety buffer
+A Reorder Point is calculated from a Monthly Potential Demand value

-For each long lead time item, you enter a monthly Usage rate along with a Safety Factor buffer to cover potential variance above the monthly average.
-The program applies these settings to the item’s Lead Days allocation to calculate a dynamic Reorder Point.
+For each long lead time item, you enter a monthly Potential Demand rate with enough buffer to cover potential variance above the monthly average.
+The program applies this rate to the item’s Lead Days allocation to calculate a dynamic Reorder Point.
 The Reorder Point will have a relatively high value because of the long lead time, but don’t worry, it is a trigger point, not a stocking level.

 A Min Order quantity is calculated from a supply days interval